kennethyeaher/odin-recipes/README.md

 # odin-recipes
-first html project
+First HTML Project

-in this project i will be showcasing my html skills by creating a basic recipe website
+In this project, I will be showcasing my HTML skills by creating a basic recipe website.

-For now the site won't be too pretty as it will maingly be html however will be coming back to this proejct incropating css to enhace user experince
+For now, the site won't be too pretty, as it will mainly be HTML.
+However, I will be coming back to this project to incorporate CSS and enhance the user experience.

 Cheers!
 Ken